 - Category B fellowships ($3,000) presume the project is of the quality of Category A, but require less time to complete and so allow faculty members to teach only one course during the summer session.

-Online Course Development for Summer Session Grants: Grants of $2000 are available to support the development of an online course to be taught in the Summer.
-Courses can be an adapted version of a regularly-offered course, or a new course entirely.
-Faculty who are awarded the grant are obligated to: 1) provide a preliminary course syllabus by February 20, 2013 for linking to the summer course schedule; 2) attend a meeting with the Director of the Center for Digital Media to coordinate technology support; 3) offer the course in one of the summer sessions immediately following the awarding of the grant (and so, obtain approval from the Department Chair for the course to be listed on the departmental schedule).
-The deadline to submit applications is Thursday, December 20, 2012.
+Online Course Development Grants for Summer Session: Grants of $2000 are available to support the development of an online course to be taught in the Summer.
+The course can be an adapted version of a regularly-offered course, or a new course entirely.
+Faculty who are awarded the grant are obligated to: 1) provide a preliminary course syllabus by January 31, 2014 for linking to the summer course schedule; 2) attend a meeting with the Director of the Center for Digital Media to coordinate technology support; 3) offer the course in one of the summer sessions immediately following the awarding of the grant (and so, obtain approval from the Department Chair for the course to be listed on the departmental schedule).
+The deadline to submit applications is Friday, November 15, 2013.

 Information on Summer Course Development Grants from the McGregor Grant Initiative is here.